-specifies whether the spj always returns the same values for out and inout parameters for a given set of argument values (deterministic) or does not return the same values (not deterministic, the default option). if you specify deterministic, trafodion sql is not required to call the spj each time to produce results; instead, trafodion sql caches the results and reuses them during subsequent calls, thus optimizing the call statement.
+specifies whether the SPJ always returns the same values for out and inout parameters for a given set of argument values (deterministic) or does not return the same values (not deterministic, the default option).
+If you specify deterministic, Trafodion is not required to call the SPJ each time to produce results; instead, Trafodion caches the results and reuses them during subsequent calls, thus optimizing the CALL statement.